larsrh/website/topics/crdt/04-combinators.md

 Nothing in our definitions above is specific to any concrete type.
 We can reuse this code for other purposes and types.
-I have one more mind-blowing concrete example for this, but before we go into that, let's revisit those G-Counters from last episode.
+I have one more mind-blowing concrete example for this, but before we go into that, let's revisit those G-Counters from the last episode.

 ## Grow-only counters revisited